julrich/Obsmd-Life-Manager/01 Notes/02 Resources/03 Meetings/2023-01-04 - Exchange with Niels about his experience with kickstartDS.md

 # Discussion notes
 - Unfortunately lost not working version of recipe where multiple images would have been displayed with a `<Split>`, will maybe reproduce to find errors
-- Changing colors works now, but had a (maybe?) temp / caching problem before
+- Changing colors works now, but had a (maybe?) temp / caching problem before...
+Niels will try again and monitor closely in due time

 # Action items